OUBeTa/gestual_calculator/README.md

 hand number 1 is responsible for the commands hand number 0 is responsible for the numbers

-here are the comands that i already made
+here are the comands that i already made. (you can effortless create a new comand by configuring the action_dict list on comands.py)

 | binary code | signal                | effect                    |
 |:-----------:|:---------------------:|:-------------------------:|